 The pricing for off-premise has been calculated using the Pay-as-you-go plan.
 If you choose the 6 or 12-month Plans then the prices are even cheaper.
 A simple implementation using BizTalk Services in the cloud will cost from £640/month compared to the £28,200 for an on-premises solution.

 One interesting subject that arose was the need for businesses to migrate their current BizTalk platforms to BizTalk 2013, or even to BizTalk Services.
 There are still a number of businesses running BizTalk 2004, 2006 and 2006 R2 which are all out of mainstream support from Microsoft.
 BizTalk 2009 and 2010 are out of mainstream support on 8th July 2014 and 12th January 2016 respectively.

 The migration path whilst not difficult needs careful analysis of the current implementation and designs to ensure a smooth migration to BizTalk 2013.
-If you are planning to migrate your BizTalk implementation and move your solutions to the latest version you may want to have a pre-upgrade Health Check which will look at your current implementation and provide advice on best practice and any potential problem areas before performing the upgrade.
-You can then be sure the upgrade will leave you with an efficient and high performing system.
+If you are planning to migrate your BizTalk implementation and move your solutions to the latest version you may want to have a pre-upgrade Health Check which will look at your current implementation and provide advice on best practices and any potential problem areas before performing the upgrade.
+You can then be sure the upgrade will leave you with an efficient and high-performing system.